Canon AF35M: History

 Film transport was fully automatic in both directions, but the camera was not fitted with Canon's Quick Load feature; film still had to be manually threaded to the take-up spool.

 An integral flash was fitted; this retracted into the top of the camera on the left (from the user's perspective) and was manually extended via releasing a catch on the camera's front.
 The unit had a guide number of 14 (at ISO 100 in meters) and featured auto-exposure with the camera's light meter as well as supporting fill flash.
 Also on the front was a self-timer control.

 The camera received the Japanese Ministry of International Trade and Industry's Good Design Award in September 1980.
 It proved successful among similar cameras from the competition and sold well; production reached 110,000 per month by the second half of 1981.

-The AF35M was partly supplanted the higher-specified AF35ML (Autoboy Super in Japan and Super Sure Shot in North America) in 1981 and wholly replaced by the AF35M II (Autoboy 2/2QD in Japan and New Sure Shot/New Sure Shot QD in North America) in 1983.
+The AF35M was partly supplanted the higher-specified AF35ML (Super Sure Shot in North America and Autoboy Super in Japan) in 1981 and wholly replaced by the AF35M II (New Sure Shot/New Sure Shot QD in North America and Autoboy 2/2QD in Japan) in 1983.